-Even though the Patagonia Down With It Parka doesn't win any awards, we're impressed by its cold-weather performance, style, and attention to comforting details.
-If you want an easy to wear and reasonably priced winter jacket made using practices that consider the well-being of people and the planet, this could be the pick for you.
+Even though the Patagonia Down With It Parka didn't win any awards, we were impressed by its cold-weather performance, style, and attention to comforting details.
+It will round out your jacket collection and fit right in with a variety of settings, from woodsy walks to city strolls.
+If you want an easy-to-wear and reasonably priced winter jacket made using practices that consider the well-being of people and the planet, this could be the pick for you.

 — Clark Tate

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More